- Apricot vine

 - To relieve anxiety

-One small clinical trial suggested that passionflower may be as effective as oxazepam, a common drug used for treating general anxiety.
-In addition, another clinical trial showed that passionflower reduced anxiety in presurgical patients.
-However, the safety and effectiveness of its long-term use are not known.
+Small studies suggest that passionflower may be as effective as oxazepam, a common drug used for treating general anxiety, and help reduce anxiety in presurgical patients.

 - As a sleep aid, for insomnia

 Passionflower may reduce anxiety (see above), which may help induce sleep.
 A small study showed benefits of passionflower in sleep quality in healthy adults.